 Building from source files

-2. Install the libraries in the lib directory by running the mvninstall.bat in the source files root directory (or in case of other OSs than Windows: running the few mvn commands present there manually), as these are not present in any public Maven repository.
+in the source files root directory (or in case of other OSs than Windows: running the few mvn commands present there manually), as these are not present in any public Maven repository. - Run

-3. Run mvn install in the root directory, all the sub-projects will be installed one by one and the produced .war will be placed in odalic/target subdirectory.
+in the root directory, all the sub-projects will be installed one by one and the produced .war will be placed inodalic/target

 Building Javadoc documentation